pricilliaedou/react-search-emoji/README.md

   deployment of the site on Netlify (https://docs.netlify.com/)

-- To see code : git@github.com:pricilliaedou/react-search-emoji.git
+- To see the code : git@github.com:pricilliaedou/react-search-emoji.git

 ## Demo